rdevries-thoughtworks/leap_se/pages/docs/client/bundle-testing.md

 Problems report
 ---------------

-You should to create an issue with the followinw information:
+You should to create an issue with the following information:

 - OS, version, architecture, desktop environment (if relevant).
 - bitmask.log file located in the root folder of the uncompressed bundle